What Do Girl Scouts Do?

 How does Girl Scouts work?

-WAGGGS stands for the World Association of Girl Guides and Girl Scouts and has 136 member countries including the United States.
+WAGGGS stands for the World Association of Girl Guides and Girl Scouts and has 136 member countries, including the United States.
 Girl Scouts of the U.S.A. oversees Girl Scouting across the country by dividing it into various jurisdictions called councils.
 Each Girl Scout Council is responsible for providing the Girl Scout program within its jurisdiction.
-Girl Scouts of Northeastern New York (GSNENY) is one of approximately 120 councils.
-Recently, nationwide, Girl Scouts councils underwent a realignment process and Girl Scouts of Northeastern New York was one of the ten “early adopters” councils establishing best practices for other councils who will be realigning within the next 3-5 years.
+Girl Scouts of Northeastern New York (GSNENY) is one of over 100 councils.
+Recently, nationwide, Girl Scout councils underwent a realignment process and Girl Scouts of Northeastern New York was one of the 10 “early adopters” councils establishing best practices for other councils who will be realigning within the next 3 to 5 years.

-Girl Scouts of Northeastern New York was created from the union of four Girl Scout Councils (Hudson Valley, Mohawk Pathways, Adirondack and North Country) and now serves over 12,000 girls in Albany, Clinton, Columbia, Greene, Essex, Franklin, Fulton, Montgomery, Hamilton, Rensselaer, Saratoga, Schenectady, Schoharie, Warren and Washington Counties and a portion of St. Lawrence County.
-The council employs a staff located at Council Service Centers in Albany, Plattsburgh, and Queensbury to provide support, programs and training to members.
+Girl Scouts of Northeastern New York was created from the merger of 4 Girl Scout Councils (Hudson Valley, Mohawk Pathways, Adirondack and North Country) and now serves girls in Albany, Clinton, Columbia, Greene, Essex, Franklin, Fulton, Montgomery, Hamilton, Rensselaer, Saratoga, Schenectady, Schoharie, Warren and Washington Counties and a portion of St. Lawrence County.
+The Council employs a staff located at Council Service Centers in Albany, Plattsburgh, and Queensbury to provide support, programs and training to members.

-The council is divided into Service Units.
-Each Service Unit is managed by a group of volunteers called a Service Team.
-The Service Team is headed by a volunteer Service Unit Manager who oversees the troops in that Service Unit.
-Service Units are most often divided by schools.
-The Service Team provides support, structure and program to volunteers working directly with girls in their area.
+The Council is divided into Communities.
+Each Community is managed by a committee of volunteers and is headed by a volunteer Community Chair who oversees the troops in that Community.
+Communities are most often divided by schools.
+The committee provides support, structure and program to volunteers working directly with girls in their area.

 Will my daughter work on try-its/badges like I did as a girl?

-A Girl Scout journey represents a new way that girls can experience Girl Scouting.
-It is a fun and challenging experience spread over a series of sessions (usually 6-8 but with the potential to last far longer).
+A Girl Scout Journey represents a new way that girls can experience Girl Scouting.
+It is a fun and challenging experience spread over a series of sessions (usually between 6 and 8 sessions, but with the potential to last far longer).
 The journey, which follows a designated theme, has a clear starting point (an invitation to explore and take action) and a definite ending point (opportunities to enjoy closure through reflections, rewards, and celebration).
 Along the way, girls are following a purposeful trail that allows them to have fun, get wiser, and experience all the joys of being a traveler (meeting new people, exploring new tastes and cultures, gathering keepsakes, making memories) while being able to carry this all in one “suitcase”–their journey book!

 No matter how much time girls spend on a journey, the whole is always greater than any single part.
 So when a Girl Scout journey comes to a close, girls and their adult guides truly feel a sense of accomplishment.